oussamamellakh/Reverse-Shell-with-Python/README.md

-# Reverse Shell with Python and Netcat
+# Reverse Shell with Python

 This guide shows you how to set up a simple reverse shell using Python on the target machine and Netcat on the attacker machine.